parsiya/parsiya.net/content/page/cheatsheet.markdown

     * Debian: `TheDebianProject.DebianGNULinux_76v4gfsz19hv4`

 ## Access WSL2 Files
-In WSL1, everything is a file.
+In WSL1, a file in the distro is a separate file on disk.
 In WSL2 we have a `ext4.vhdx` file.
 WSL 2 uses a fully managed VM.
 Hence, why WSL1 has better performance on Windows files.

 Individual files on WSL2 are at `\\wsl$\{distro}` where `distro` comes from `wsl -l -v`.
 E.g., `Debian`.